Building & vigilance observations assistant

 Job description

 This position is part of a project that focuses on nest building behaviour and will consist essentially of conducting observations on a daily basis (typically 2h early in the morning and again in the evening, plus data entry when back from the field).
-The work also involves setting up video cameras to film nest building on the colony canopy, and to set up a system that takes automatic photos of the birds to train computer models for individual identification.
-This camera work also involves data downloads, charging batteries, etc when back from the field.
+The work also involves recordings of the vigilance behaviour.

-To conduct this work, a strong interest in animal behaviour, patience and determination are essential.
-Specifically, the work requires (1) a strong motivation to conduct behavioural observations; (2) patience and willingness to sit for long periods of time in a hide (3) being able to read colour combinations and identify individuals by their color rings, (4) setting up and managing remote field equipment, (5) interacting with the other team members in the field and at distance, (6) being able to live in isolated field conditions and sharing a house with a small group of people, contributing to communal living tasks (cleaning, cooking, etc), (7) not being afraid of snakes or heigths and (8) be comfortable usign a computer.
+To conduct these observations, a strong interest in animal behaviour, patience and determination are essential.
+Specifically, the work requires (1) a strong motivation to conduct behavioural observations; (2) patience and willingness to sit for long periods of time in a hide (3) being able to read colour combinations and identify individuals by their colour rings, (4) setting up and managing remote field equipment, (5) interacting with the other team members in the field and at distance, (6) being able to live in isolated field conditions and sharing a house with a small group of people, contributing to communal living tasks (cleaning, cooking, etc), (7) not being afraid of snakes or heights and (8) be comfortable using a computer.

 Duration : We aim to record feeding association all year long.
-We are seeking for someone starting early October and can stay for at least 3 months (extendable period).
+We are seeking for someone starting in October 2025 and can stay for 3-4 months (extendable period).

 Living conditions: The team lives and works together in a remote place.
 It is important to be able to endure long working hours and the intensive field work rhythm while sharing communal tasks and life at the house.
 The number of people in the field team can vary typically between 8-10 people between August and September down to 3-5 from November to July.
 Usually the team is international and a good English knowledge is essential.

 Snake and heights: Given the frequency of encounters with snakes, fieldworkers should not have a snake phobia.
-In addition, the work often requires working on an elevated platform (on top of a vehicle) and sometimes using a step-ladder.
+In addition, the work often requires working on an elevated platform (on top of a vehicle) and sometimes using a step-ladder (if assisting the breeding monitoring team).
 As a consequence, the work is not well suited for people that suffer from vertigo or are afraid of heights.

 Required: